gatsbyjs/gatsby/docs/docs/authentication-tutorial.md

 ## Refactoring to use new routes and user data

-With the client-only routes in place, you must now refactor some files to account for the user data available:
+With the client-only routes in place, you must now refactor some files to account for the user data available.

+The navigation bar will show the user name and logout option to registered users:

 ```jsx{2-3,5-13,22,27,29-38,43}:title=src/components/navBar.js
 import React from "react"